This pickled daikon radish recipe uses a fast fermentation process to turn radishes and other root veggies into a fresh, crunchy probiotic superfood.

-Add the vinegar, sugar, turmeric, and ginger.
+Add the living vinegar/brine, sugar, turmeric, and ginger.
 Stir all ingredients until evenly mixed and sugar is dissolved.

 Transfer mix to a German fermentation crock or other specialized fermentation container.
 Let stand at room temperature for anywhere from 1-3 days (we left ours for 3 days).
 Stir with sterilized utensil 1-2 times daily IF the ingredients aren't pressed below the water level in the fermentation container.
 If ingredients are below the level of the brine, stirring is unnecessary.
 Taste each time you stir (or daily) so you can see how the flavor and texture develop.